 2016

-I somehow ended up on the committee of Script Yorkshire.
-Yes, me.
-On a committee.
-I never thought I’d see the day.
+I somehow ended up joining the Board of Script Yorkshire.
+Me?
+On a committee?

 A screenshot of Script Yorkshire's home page, the charity website written, designed, built and maintained by Lesley Bruce Sharp.